“You really think a black suit is going to solve all your problems?” — Men in Black International

 Recent Comments

-- princessroxana on 21 Things We Loved (and 5 Things We Hated) About Star Wars: The Rise of Skywalker 2 mins ago
+- wlewisiii on 5 Books About Finding Hope at the End of the World 45 mins ago

-- redant on 21 Things We Loved (and 5 Things We Hated) About Star Wars: The Rise of Skywalker 1 hour ago
+- Colin R on The Rise of Skywalker Wants You to Know That Consent Is Necessary (and Also Very Sexy) 51 mins ago

-- Carl Kruse on How Tolkien and The Lord of the Rings Changed Publishing Forever 2 hours ago
+- Lisamarie on How Tolkien and The Lord of the Rings Changed Publishing Forever 1 hour ago

-- melendwyr on In the First Trailer for A Quiet Place Part II, the Abbott Family Meets More Survivors 2 hours ago
+- edlicious on Reading the Wheel of Time: Rand Calls the Shots and Moiraine Hates It in Robert Jordan’s The Shadow Rising (Part 16) 1 hour ago

-- Georgio on Brandon Sanderson on Changes in the Wheel of Time TV Show: “Majority of These Decisions Are Excellent Choices” 2 hours ago
+- Sunspear on Where Will The Walking Dead Movie Take Rick Grimes?
+1 hour ago